Optimal Behaviour in Extremal Bounds for $\sigma$-Irregularity: Lower Bounds of Sigma Index among Caterpillar Trees

 ~ In this section, The discussion previously presented in section~\ref{sec3} is continued, focusing on the analysis of the lower bound of the Sigma index.
 Both extreme values play a pivotal role in the behavior of the Sigma index, as illustrated in Figure~\ref{fig001discussion}.
-Through Proposition~\ref{manProtun1}, we establish the lower bound of the Sigma index in accordance with Theorems~\ref{TnpowPronu4} and \ref{TnpowPronu5}, which were also employed to analyze the upper bound discussed earlier.
+The maximum value of Sigma index satisfied with the left figure and the minimum value satisfied with the right figure.
+Note that the extremal value is attained for the degree sequence ordered by $d_n>d_1>\dots>d_2>d_{n-1}$ and $d_n>d_2>\dots>d_{n-1}>d_1$.